 It has been my clinical experience, however, that these issues need to be both identified and worked with head-on.

 Communication can be improved by having daily conversations (called "Stress Reducing Conversations" by researcher John Gottman, Ph.D.).
-Most of the men I've worked with having neuro-atypical features are fascinated by Dr. Gottman's research on The Four Horsemen.
+Most of the men I've worked with having neurotypical features are fascinated by Dr. Gottman's research on The Four Horsemen.
 These include "Defensiveness", or the reactive, whiny, response to spousal complaints.
 Once these men understand the pragmatics behind the approach, they often become advocates for this work, and apply the principles diligently. in their married life.

 Dancing is a great place to start not as an end point, but as an avenue to help those with bodily issues connect their body in space with their capacity to move it more easily.

 Dancing in the living room, individually, or simply swaying to the music is a better step than coordinated movements.

-They come to learn that knee-jerk “no's" from their neuro-atypical spouse are often defensiveness at being told they are "wrong."
-One neuro-atypical man refused to kiss his wife.
+They come to learn that automatic "no's" from their neurotypical spouse are often defensiveness at being told they are "wrong."
+One Neurodivergent man refused to kiss his wife.
 Kissing was her avenue to arousal, so the sex had stopped.

-It was important for both of them to realize that yogurt with fresh lemon could help the first problem, and a glass of red wine would assist with the second, as it dries up mucus membranes.
+It was important for both to realize that yogurt with fresh lemon could help the first problem, and a glass of red wine would assist with the second, as it dries up mucus membranes.

-But what becomes dry one place is a problem for another!
+But what becomes dry in one place is a problem for another!
 Lubricant would also be needed.
 And he would have to work at overcoming his mouth aversion that had built up over many years.

 Instead of being offended, many pragmatic solutions are available to the couple that is willing to discard the nightmare rhetoric of hopelessness and misery that is rampant on the internet.

-Paul Ekman, Ph.D. is a psychologist who has spent his professional life studying micro-expressions and developed this training, that the popular television show "Lie to Me" made famous.
+Paul Ekman, Ph.D. is a psychologist who has spent his professional life studying micro expressions and developed this training, that the popular television show "Lie to Me" made famous.

-Equally important is a neuro-typical spouse who is willing to take the time to identify inappropriate responses to highly charged emotional topics, like the death of a parent.
+Equally important is a neurotypical spouse who is willing to take the time to identify inappropriate responses to highly charged emotional topics, like the death of a parent.